Boarding Foil for LPR

 If you have been out of the U.S. for less than one year and your permanent resident card (often called a “green card”) was lost/stolen/expired, you must request a boarding foil.
 Please be advised that this service is not to replace your lost or stolen card but a way that allows you to return to the U.S. Once returned to the U.S., you must apply for a new card through USCIS by submiting and I-90 application directly with the USCIS.

-Persons whose resident cards have been lost, stolen, mutilated, or are expired and wish to return to the US will need to come in person to the US Embassy any Monday between the hours of 09:00 and 11:00 AM
+Persons whose resident cards have been lost, stolen, mutilated, or are expired and wish to return to the US will need to come in person to the US Embassy any Monday and Friday between the hours of 09:00 and 11:00 AM

 Required Document List